Yael273/threeFramerPlayground/README.md

-# Three js, Framer motion, Spline and Popmotion playground
+# React three fiber, Framer motion, Spline and Popmotion playground
 A little project i made to explore the world of 3D and animation.

 ## See it in Action - [Playground](https://yael273.github.io/threeFramerPlayground/)